Thermal Properties of 1847 WISE-observed Asteroids: Introduction

 The inverse correlation between asteroid thermal inertia and size was first identified by \citet{Delbo07}.
 We would expect large asteroids to have low thermal inertia values as their weathered surfaces have accumulated several layers of regolith over hundreds of millions of years.
 On airless bodies, heat can only be transported through direct conduction or inefficient radiation \citep{Gundlach13}.
 As the grain size of the regolith decreases (e.g., the finer grains in mature regolith), the area of contact between grains also decreases, reducing the thermal conductivity of the material and thus the thermal inertia.
 The thermal conductivity of the finely powdered lunar regolith is three orders of magnitude lower than that of compact rock \citep{Delbo15}, corresponding to a low thermal inertia of around 50 J m$^{-2}$ s$^{-0.5}$ K$^{-1}$ \citep[e.g.,][]{Hayne17}.

 Simple thermal models such as the widely used Near-Earth Asteroid Thermal Model \citep[NEATM;][]{Harris98} can derive diameters and albedos in the many cases where various physical properties of the asteroids are unknown.
 However, the thermal inertia can only be constrained using more sophisticated models, such as thermophysical models (TPMs) which numerically solve the heat transfer equation on a large number of plane surface facets to fully represent an asteroid's surface temperature distribution, generating synthetic flux values to compare with observations \citep[e.g.,][]{Spencer89, Lagerros96, Delbo07, Rozitis11}.
 Whereas simple thermal models assume a spherical asteroid so that they can be widely applied to any thermal data set, TPMs require shape models as input, which are unknown for the vast majority of asteroids.
-Because the lack of shape information or thermal data precludes the use of a thermophysical model (TPM), derived thermal inertia estimates presently only exist for a few hundred asteroids, with many having large uncertainties \citep[see e.g.,][]{Hanus18}.
+The absence of shape information or thermal data precludes the use of a TPM, and large uncertainties on the derived thermal inertia estimates is common due to the scarcity of high-quality data \citep[see, e.g.,][]{Hanus18}.